Summary of Vehicle and Parking RegulationsDriver's Responsibilities | General Regulations | Services

 Parking regulations help to ensure that there is an orderly system in place for all who use vehicles when coming to campus.
 The regulations also ensure that emergency vehicles and equipment have immediate access to all campus locations.
 Voluntary compliance is encouraged; however, individuals who disregard the University's parking regulations will receive appropriate sanctions.

-University parking regulations apply to the registrant of a permit or vehicle as well as to a spouse, relative or friend who operates the vehicle on the University campus.
+University parking regulations apply to the registrant of a permit and the operator of a vehicle on the University campus.
 The person to whom the permit or vehicle is registered is responsible for any parking violation(s) whether he or she is operating the vehicle or the vehicle is being used by another person.

 Parking, for the purposes of these regulations, is defined as leaving a vehicle without a driver in attendance regardless of the time period involved.
 All vehicle and parking regulations are enforced 24 hours a day.
 The University reserves the right to change any campus motor vehicle/parking regulation.

 must register with Parking Services when parking on University